MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 1. At the top-left, select **Run Analysis**.
 1. When the analysis is complete, the text extracted from the image is shown on the right in the **Content** tab.
 Review this text and compare it to the text in the original image for accuracy.
 1. Select the **Result** tab.
 This tab displays the extracted JSON code.
 1. Scroll to the bottom of the JSON code in the **Result** tab.
-Notice that the read model has detected the language of each span.
+Notice that the read model has detected the language of each span indicated by `locale`.
 Most spans are in German (language code `de`) but you can find other language codes in the spans (e.g. English - language code `en` - in one of the last span).

     ![Screenshot showing the detection of language for two spans in the results from the read model in Azure AI Document Intelligence Studio.](../media/language-detection.png#lightbox)